Caeté people: Colonial History

-During the 16th Century, the Caeté tribe inhabited the Brazilian coast from the mouth of the São Francisco River to the island of Itamaracá, by the River Paraíba, in an area limited, in the north, by the land of the Potiguaras and, in the south, by Tupinambás.
-With the arrival of the Portuguese, who allied with their enemies, the Tupinambás, the Caetés migrated inland, and some settlements survived in the state of Pará, in Northern Brazil.
-The arrival of the Portuguese brought many hardships upon the Caetés, as well as the other tribes in the region, as they were now exposed to many of the European illnesses that the Portuguese brought with them, such as smallpox.
-In addition to being exposed to foreign diseases, the Portuguese began to enslave the indigenous people in large quantities.
-Those who were not enslaved were either killed or required to assimilate into European culture.
-Out of the Tupi tribes that were enslaved, the Caeté tribe along with the Tamoio tribe were known to resist in a violent manner.
-The enslavement of the Caeté people saw its peak during the 1550s to the 1560s and did not decrease until 1570 when the first law concerning slavery in Brazil was developed.
+The persecution did not decrease until 1570 when the first law concerning slavery in Brazil was developed.
 Prior to 1570, Manuel da Nóbrega, who disagreed with the way the Caeté people were being treated, made an effort to pass such a law.
 As a prominent Jesuit priest, Nóbrega had a great influence throughout the history of Brazil, and one of his goals was to achieve peace between the natives and the colonists.
 His father, Baltasar da Nóbrega, was a prominent judge of justice in Portugal.
 Manuel da Nóbrega took after his father by attending the University of Coimbra where he received his baccalaureate in Canon Law and philosophy.
 In his attempt to develop laws regarding slavery, Manuel da Nóbrega asked King John III of Portugal if he could establish an episcopacy in Brazil and King John III granted his request.
 During this process, one of Nóbrega's biggest opponents was the first bishop of Brazil (Pero Fernandes Sardinha), who happened to promote the idea of the "native-hunt".
 However, after Sardinha was captured and eaten by the Caeté people, and after Nóbrega himself received multiple threats about being killed and eaten, he changed his mind regarding the mission.

+In 1587, Portuguese captain Cristóvão de Barros would undertake another campaign against the Caeté, in retaliation to the cannibalization of his father, Antonio Cardoso de Barros.
+During the War of Sergipe, the Caeté have also been present in the conflict.

+Also in the 1580s, the Caeté would migrate north, far from their historic lands establishing in the then less settled area between the rivers Caeté and Turiaçu, between western Maranhão and the eastern part of what eventually would be the State of Grão-Pará and Rio Negro.
+In February 9th, 1622, the region would be formally named as Capitania de Caeté (Caeté Captainship), and Caeté villages (missões) under Jesuit influence would be reformed into towns such as Vila de Souza do Caeté in 1634 and São João Batista in 1672.

+In the mid XVIII century, the Native Directory became an official post within the colonial administration.
+The Portuguese crown would use this post to further its integration of indigenous peoples in Brazil, while indigenous peoples would take advantage of the Directory to improve their conditions.
+The direrectory allowed better provision of services, payment and privileges to those who helped the crowns interests in colonial Brazil, and those leaderships, known as Principais, would be essential in the Portuguese expansion and conquest of the Amazon.
+While the position would only put into law in 1757, the Caetés would already have Principais, with cathechized natives Clemente Cardoso being until the 1740s the Principal of Vila de Souza, inheriting the village leadership from his parents and grandparents, but he would be replaced in 1741, when a non-Caeté, Miguel Acará, was named Principal by captain-major Felix Joaquim Souto Maior in 1741.